JanHerca/urantiapedia/output/wikijs/en/article/Agnes_Lazar/Une_Histoire_D_amour.md

 The “where” has its peak, in the “oubliettes” of the Leuze prison.
 By listening to the divine Monitor in us, by following his guidance, God brings us where He is not yet to put there Who He is: love, forgiveness, union, truth, faith, hope, light and joy!

 All true love comes from God, and man receives divine affection to the extent that he himself bestows that love upon his fellows.
-The Father's love can only become real to mortal man through his personality, as he in turn bestows that love upon his fellows. ([UB 117:6.10](/en/The_Urantia_Book/117#p6_10))
+The Father's love can only become real to mortal man through his personality, as he in turn bestows that love upon his fellows. (<a id="a66_259"></a>[UB 117:6.10](/en/The_Urantia_Book/117#p6_10))

 <p style="text-align:center;">
 O Lord, let me not seek so much